infinohq/rally/docs/track.rst

 * ``poll-period`` (defaults to 10s): Only applicable if ``mode`` is set to ``polling``.
 Determines the internal at which a check is performed that all force merge operations are complete.
 * ``max-num-segments`` (optional)  The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.

-This is an ***REMOVED***istrative operation.
+This is an administrative operation.
 Metrics are not reported by default.
 If reporting is forced by setting ``include-in-reporting`` to ``true``, then throughput is reported as the number of completed force-merge operations per second.

 Meta-data
 """""""""